-Resort to court action is a legitimate approach to the resolution of controversies in both the public and business sectors.
-With the influx of joint public and private investments, new businesses, and private property purchases, Thailand has also seen the inevitable rise in the number of litigations.
-These controversies lead to the clogging of court dockets.
-Because of the heavier workload of the judiciary, the resolution of cases necessarily take longer to finish
+Resort to court action is a common approach to dispute resolution in both the private and commercial sectors.
+With the influx of joint public and private investments, new businesses, and private property purchases, Thailand has also seen an inevitable rise in the volume of litigation.
+The additional strain on an already overburdened judicial system has meant that disputes can often take years to reach a conclusion.

 As in many other jurisdictions, Thailand has recognised the benefits and encouraged the use of Alternative Dispute Resolution (ADR) as a practical adjunct or alternative to court proceedings.
 The Thai authorities encourage the use of ADR through institutions like the Alternative Dispute Resolution Office of the Office of the Judiciary and the Thai Board of Trade.

 Using the mechanisms of Arbitration and Mediation, parties are encouraged to take a more conciliatory and less adversarial approach to dispute resolution than is typically found in traditional court proceedings.
 The benefits to parties to a dispute, particularly for foreign litigants, can be significant.
 See our Arbitration FAQ for more on the potential advantages for foreign litigants.

 Arbitration in Thailand takes two forms.
 The far less common method of in court arbitration is where an arbitration takes place while a case is pending consideration by a lower court.
 Parties to the dispute may agree to submit one or more issues in dispute to one or more arbitrators for settlement.